 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Silky Hakea

-Hakea sericea is a Evergreen Shrub up to 3.00 metres tall.
+Hakea sericea is an evergreen shrub that can grow up to 3.00 metres tall.

 It has miscellaneous uses.

 Australia - New South Wales, Tasmania, Victoria.
 Locally naturalized in parts of S.W.
 Europe.

 Dry sclerophyll forests and heaths on sandstone soils and shales[

 Succeeds in a hot dry position, requiring a lime-free soil[

 ].
 Requires plenty of moisture in the growing season but a very well-drained soil[

 ].
 Wind tolerant[